DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.9.0.md

 ## Sauce & Juice
 - [ ] In-world combo numbers

+## Dialogue
 - [ ] Demonstration with new questions @ start of run
 - [ ] Dialogue for entering stat upgrade room.

+Music
-- [ ] For each existing music track, create 2 versions:
+- For each existing music track, create 2 versions:
 	- [ ] Out-of-battle (calmer, maybe no drums)
 	- [ ] In-battle (heavy drum break)
 - Note: each of these should have shorter intros so I can just go straight into the song w/out waiting to get to the good part.

 ## Journal Entries
 - [ ] Develop a way to track the collected journal entries  (If I haven't done this already)
 	- Also, make journal tables not spawn 100% of the time
+- [ ] Make the journal entry spawns sequential
-- [ ] Give each journal entry an area it can
+- [ ] Give each journal entry an area it can possibly spawn in.
+Then, if the